Upcoming Election Dates & Registration Deadlines

 All provisional voters will be asked for photo ID and/or proof of current residence at the polls.

 You will be given instructions on how to view the status of your provisional ballot.
 If you have any questions please call the Lieutenant Governor's Office at 801-538-1041 or 1800-995-VOTE, or contact your County Clerk.
-Please allow 10-14 days after each election for this information to be available.
+Provisional ballots are counted no later than 14 days after the election.

 Provisions for Voters with Disabilities